Frequently Asked Questions

 Where does it happen?

-Online sessions happen on Google Meet.
+Online sessions happen via a secure online platform (Konfidens).
 This is a simple and secure platform that doesn't require you to download any software.
-After booking an online session I will send you a link to join the online meeting room.
+After booking an online session you will receive a link to join the online meeting room.

 Do you offer telephone therapy?